abbottjord94/pygame-framework/README.md

 # pygame-framework
-  A game framework written in PyGame
+  A game framework written in Python using PyGame

 # Installation
   This framework only requires PyGame as a dependency.
 Other dependencies can be added by users if they wish.